Understanding the Pain Response

 Acute pain is caused by a health problem or injury.
 The pain usually goes away when its cause is treated.
 You may have pain:

 Chronic pain lasts 3 to 6 months or more.
-It can be caused by a health problem or injury, such as arthritis or a shoulder strain.
+It can be caused by a health problem or injury, like arthritis or a shoulder strain.
 Chronic pain can also exist without a clear cause.

 Your perception of pain